kishanlalchoudhary/Disney-Clone/README.md

 # Disney-Clone
-This repository showcases a clone of Disney+ homepage built using React, Tailwind CSS, Vite, Axios, and the TMDB API.
-With the power of React, the flexibility of Tailwind CSS, and the fast development workflow of Vite, this clone offers a visually stunning and user-friendly interface.
-Hosted on Vercel, the website is easily accessible and delivers an immersive streaming experience.
+This repository features a clone of Disney+'s home.
+Built with modern tools and leveraging external APIs, the clone offers a visually appealing and user-friendly interface.

 ## Screenshot